tshepang/seaplane/seaplane-sdk/python/docs/QUICK_START.md

 # Introduction

-Get started quickly using Seaplane SDK for Python.
-It makes it easy to integrate your Python application, library, or script with Seaplane features and services.
+Get started quickly using the Seaplane SDK for Python.
+This SDK makes it easy to integrate your Python application, library, or script with Seaplane features and services.

-This guide details the steps needed to install, update and use the Seaplane SDK for Python.
+This guide details the steps needed to install, update, and use the Seaplane SDK for Python.

 # Installation

-## Install or update Python
+## Install or Update Python

-Before install Seaplane Python SDK, install Python 3.7 or later.
+Before you install Seaplane Python SDK, install Python 3.7 or later.

-## Install Python SDK
+## Install Seaplane Python SDK

+⚠️ Install the Seaplane Python SDK.
+While this is not available yet, this is how it may look like.

 ```shell
 pip install seaplane-python-sdk
 ```

-# Configuration
+## Configuration

 Before using the Python SDK, you need to set up authentication credentials for your Seaplane account using the Flightdeck WebUI.

-You have to retrieve the API Key from Flightdeck WebUI and pass it to the Python SDK, using `Configuration.set_api_key` method.
+You can retrieve the API Key from Flightdeck WebUI and pass it to the Python SDK, using the `Configuration.set_api_key` method.

-It is needed to set the API key before start using the Seaplane Python SDK services and features.
+This is needed to set the API key before you start using the Seaplane Python SDK services and features.

 ## Python configuration

 Seaplane Python SDK has the class `Configuration` which is used to configure the SDK.